juxor/afaq/markdown/secH2.md

 were permitted a considerable amount of freedom in voicing and publishing material against the leadership and established policies."_ The FAI _"was more loosely jointed as an organisation than many of its admirers and critics seem to recognise.
-It has no bureaucratic apparatus, no membership cards or dues, and no headquarters with paid officials, secretaries, and clerks. . .
+It had no bureaucratic apparatus, no membership cards or dues, and no headquarters with paid officials, secretaries, and clerks. . .
 They jealously guarded the autonomy of their affinity groups from the authority of higher organisational bodies - a state of mind hardly conducive to the